This page contains affiliate links, meaning we get a commission if you decide to make a purchase through our links, at no cost to you.

 Our Michael Jordan Basketball Cards Picks

-Best Value/Bargain: 1985 Michael Jordan Nike Promo RC #2 (Buy on eBay)
+Best Value/Bargain: 1985 Michael Jordan Nike Promo RC #2 (SHOP NOW)

-Most Unique: 1991 Michael Jordan Upper Deck Basbell RC #SP1 (Buy on eBay)
+Most Unique: 1991 Michael Jordan Upper Deck Basbell RC #SP1 (SHOP NOW)

-Best Looking: 1985 Michael Jordan Prism Jewel Stickers RC #7 (Buy on eBay)
+Best Looking: 1985 Michael Jordan Prism Jewel Stickers RC #7 (SHOP NOW)

 We’ve come up with a list containing five of the most valuable Michael Jordan cards, with info about each one, and an explanation as to why they’re so expensive in the first place.